 - Can I use butter on the turkey instead of oil?
 Yes!
 You may either melt the butter or just make sure it is well softened.

 - You can substitute the sage for poultry seasoning if desired.
-Use 1 tsp of poultry seasoning in place of the sage.
+Use 1 teaspoon of poultry seasoning in place of the sage.

 For best results, it’s recommended to cook a turkey in the Instant Pot for 5-6 minutes per pound.